CQCL/hugr/specification/hugr.md

 - `FuncDecl`: an external function declaration.
 The name of the function, a list of type parameters (TypeParams, see [Type System](#type-system)) and function attributes (relevant for compilation) define the node weight.
-The node has an outgoing `Static<Function>` edge for each use of the function.
+The node has an outgoing `Function` edge for each use of the function.
 The function name is used at link time to look up definitions in linked modules (other hugr instances specified to the linker).